HSAR/Caldwell/Caldwell_notes.md

 ## Development Notes (TODOs)

+- debug support
+  - How do we attach the vscode debugger to electron?
+  - Pass through console log messages

 - Physics engine integration with Excalibur
   - <del>Reposition ex.Actor objects on screen every update</del>
   - Remove objects from physics simulation on kill (onKill doesn't seem to work)